kanishka-sehrawat/Library-Management-System/README.md

 FROM issued_status WHERE issued_date>=curdate()-interval 6 MONTH);
 ```

-### TASK 17.Find the employees with the most book issues processed
-**Write a query to find the top 3 employees who have processed the most book issues.Display the employee name,number of books processed,and their branch.**
+### query for: finding the top 3 employees who have processed the most book issues.
 ```sql
 SELECT e.emp_name,COUNT(issued_book_name) as no_of_book_issued,e.branch_id FROM employees as e JOIN issued_status as ist ON e.emp_id=ist.issued_emp_id GROUP BY e.emp_id ORDER BY COUNT(issued_book_name) desc LIMIT 3;
 ```

-### TASK 18.
-Identify members issuing High-risk books.
-Write a query to identify members who have issued books more than twice with the status
+### query for:identifing members who have issued books more than twice with the status'damaged' in the books table.
-'damaged' in the books table.Display the member name,book title,and the number of times they've issued damaged books.
 ```sql
 SELECT m.member_name,ist.issued_book_name ,COUNT(*) as no_of_times_damage_books FROM members as m JOIN issued_status as ist ON m.member_id =ist.issued_member_id JOIN return_status as rts ON ist.issued_id=rts.issued_id WHERE book_quality = 'Damaged' GROUP BY m.member_id,ist.issued_book_name ;
 ```

-### -- TASK 19.Stored procedure objectives:
-Create a stored procedure to manage the status of the books in the library system.Description :Write a stored
+### query for:managing the issuance status of books in the library management system.
-procedure that updated the status of the library based on its issuance.The procedure should function as follows:The stored procedure should take the book_id as an input parameter.The procedure should first check if the book is available (status='yes').If the book is available it should be issued and the status in the book table should be updated to 'no'.If the book is not available(status='no'),the procedure should return an error message indicating that the book is currently not available.

 ```sql
 -- STORED PROCEDURE
 DELIMITER $$